Best Dual Motor eBikes in Canada (2026): 12 AWD Picks, 36–93 kg, $1,999–$5,599

 How heavy are dual motor eBikes?

-Dual motor eBikes weigh 35–93 kg (77–205 lbs) — significantly heavier than single motor bikes (typically 25–35 kg).
-The lightest in this guide is the Eunorau Defender-S at 35 kg.
-The heaviest is the Eahora Romeo Ultra II at 93 kg.
+Dual motor eBikes weigh 36–93 kg (79–205 lbs) — significantly heavier than single motor bikes (typically 25–35 kg).
+The lightest in this guide is the Eunorau FAT-AWD 3.0 at 36 kg; the heaviest is the Eahora Romeo Ultra II at 93 kg.
 Weight matters most if you need to lift the bike onto a rack, carry it up stairs, or transport it in a vehicle.

 Can you use only one motor on a dual motor eBike?